 By this act of acknowledging the immanentist pantheistic religion, Bergoglio and his prelates have automatically excommunicated themselves.
 That’s Catholic teaching.

 John Henry Weston interviewed Brazilian Bernardo Küster who is a very popular Brazilian Catholic commentator.
 In the interview, Kuster corrects important (false) claims the Amazon Synod makes about the Amazon indigenous people and clarifies others.
 More importantly, he delves into the organizations (Church, business and NGOs) behind the scenes who are funding the synod for their own purposes.
 In the end, Kuster makes the case that the Amazon indigenous people are merely a pretext for higher ideological and mercenary purposes – something I have suspected all along but without firm grounding, until now.
+See the video HERE.

-There is a blaze of commentary about the undisguised pagan activity in the Vatican during the so-called Amazon Synod, including powerful insightful comment from people on the traditional Catholic side.
+There was a blaze of commentary about the undisguised pagan activity in the Vatican during the so-called Amazon Synod, including powerful insightful comment from people on the traditional Catholic side.
 Dr Taylor Marshall and Church Militant are excelling.
 Dr Marshall with his sidekick Timothy Gordon is terrific on the theological and philosophical implications.
 Michael Voris continues to pound the clerical weak minds running the show.
 But for me, the third member of the trio I follow, Michael Matt of Remnant newspaper, is out there leading the charge.
 His videos are a combination of cold-sober dissection and satirising of the absurdities the Vatican people think we can’t see through.
 I will continue to provide the link to the best of Matt’s videos.
+See the video HERE.